hashicorp/vault-benchmark/README.md

 be changed with the `-numkvs` option.
 The size of the values is defaulted to 1 character, but can be changed with the `-kvsize` option.

+Configuration Options
+- `pct_kvv1_write`: percent of requests that are kvv1 writes
+- `pct_kvv1_read`: percent of requests that are kvv1 reads
+- `pct_kvv2_write`: percent of requests that are kvv2 writes
+- `pct_kvv2_read`: percent of requests that are kvv2 reads
+- `numkvs` option: if any kvv1 or kvv2 requests are specified, then this many keys will be written during the setup phase.
+The read operations will read from these keys, and the write operations overwrite them.

 ```
 $ ./benchmark-vault -pct_kvv1_read=75 -pct_kvv1_write=25 -numkvs=100 -kvsize=10
 op          count  rate         throughput   mean       95th%       99th%       successRatio